doublehops/dhapi/validator/README.md

 # TODO
 - See if it's possible to add required validation into `RunValidation` function.
-- Add CI/CD to Github rules - `golint` and automated tests.
+- Add CI/CD to GitHub rules - `golint` and automated tests.

 ## Example Usage